passingthru67/workspaces-to-dock/README.md

 ------------
 The easiest way to install Workspaces-to-Dock is from https://extensions.gnome.org/extension/427/workspaces-to-dock/ using your browser.

+If you would rather install it manually, and receive the latest fixes and enhancements, download the master branch zip (https://github.com/passingthru67/workspaces-to-dock/archive/master.zip) and extract it into a temporary folder.
+Inside of the extracted folder you will find the workspaces-to-dock@passingthru67.gmail folder.
+Simply copy it to your ~/.local/share/gnome-shell/extensions folder.
+Next, restart Gnome Shell (alt+f2+r).
+If Workspaces-to-Dock doesn't show up, you may need to enable the extension using Gnome Tweak tool.

-If you would rather install it manually, download the releases branch on Github (https://github.com/passingthru67/workspaces-to-dock/tree/releases) and locate the appropriate release zip file.
+For older releases, download the releases branch on Github (https://github.com/passingthru67/workspaces-to-dock/tree/releases) and locate the appropriate release zip file.
 The release zip file contains the same non-debug version of the extension as https://extensions.gnome.org.
 The zip file can be extracted manually to the extensions folder or installed by using Gnome Tweak tool.

     $unzip workspaces-to-dock@passingthru67.gmail.com.zip -d ~/.local/share/gnome-shell/extensions/workspaces-to-dock@passingthru67.gmail.com

 or

     Gnome Tweak tool --> Shell Extensions --> Install from zip file --> choose the zip file.

-If you're checking out code from the master branch (downloaded as zip or tar.gz), you will find an installation zip file inside with the latest updates and fixes.
-The version number is 0 signifying it is not a release version.
-The zip file can be extracted manually to the extensions folder or installed by using the Gnome Tweak tool as described above.

 The extension can be configured using `gnome-shell-extension-prefs`.
 No shell restarts are required.